raganwald/raganwald.github.com/_posts/2019-02-27-enumerability.md

     ...
 ```

-`productsOfProducts` is very interesting: If we think of each array as a node, and its children as arcs to other nodes, each element of this enumeration describes a very particular kind of directed ayclic graph (or "DAG"), that has a single root (a node with no inbound arcs), and a single leaf (a node with no outbound arcs).
+`productsOfProducts` is very interesting: If we think of each array as a node, and its children as arcs to other nodes, each element of this enumeration describes a very particular kind of directed acyclic graph (or "DAG"), that has a single root (a node with no inbound arcs), and a single leaf (a node with no outbound arcs).
 The most degenerate graph has a single node that has neither inbound nor outbound arcs.

 Here are the first few graphs: